 Download PDF All God's Children Need Traveling Shoes by Maya Angelou and published by Vintage.
 This book was released on 2010-02-24 with total page 224 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: In 1962 the poet, musician, and performer Maya Angelou claimed another piece of her identity by moving to Ghana, joining a community of "Revolutionist Returnees" inspired by the promise of pan-Africanism.
 All God's Children Need Walking Shoes is her lyrical and acutely perceptive exploration of what it means to be an African American on the mother continent, where color no longer matters but where American-ness keeps asserting itself in ways both puzzling and heartbreaking.
 As it builds on the personal narrative of I Know Why the Caged Bird Sings and Gather Together in My Name, this book confirms Maya Angelou’s stature as one of the most gifted autobiographers of our time.

 Download PDF African Diasporas by Aija Poikāne-Daumke and published by LIT Verlag Münster.
-This book was released on 2006 with total page 136 pages.
+This book was released on 2006 with total page 150 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Various Afro-German literary and cultural initiatives, arose as a response to the experience of being marginalized to the point of invisibility within a dominant Eurocentric culture.
-This book contributes to the understanding of German literature as multi-ethnic and of the the transatlantic networks operating in the African Diasporas.
-Aija Poikane-Daumke taught several seminars on Afro-German and African-American literature at the University of Dortmund (Germany).
+Book excerpt: This book investigates the development of Afro-German literature in the context of the African American experience and shows the decisive role of literature for the emergence of the Afro-German Movement.
+Various Afro-German literary and cultural initiatives, which began in the 1980s, arose as a response to the experience of being marginalized - to the point of invisibility - within a dominant Eurocentric culture that could not bring the notions of "Black" and "German" together in a meaningful way.
+The book is a significant contribution to the understanding of German literature as multi-ethnic and of the the transatlantic networks operating in the African Diasporas.

 Download PDF Maya Angelou: The Iconic Self, 2nd Edition by Mary Jane Lupton and published by ABC-CLIO.
 This book was released on 2016-01-18 with total page 202 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: This book presents the extraordinary life and writings of Maya Angelou.
 It examines the changing viewpoints in her six autobiographies within the context of women's and African American autobiographies, with specific reference to the slave narrative and to contemporary fiction and film. • Examines each of Maya Angelou's six autobiographies, enabling readers to understand what growing up black and female in the United States was like • Traces the development of black autobiography from its roots in the slave narrative to its presence in contemporary fiction and film • Highlights the exclusive 1997 interview between Maya Angelou and the author • Examines Maya Angelou's achievements as a poet • Discusses all of Angelou's autobiographies regarding their settings, themes, plot development, and other narrative techniques • Offers an alternate reading for each autobiography